Mikun18/static-netflix-clone/README.md

 # static-netflix-clone
-This is a netflix home-page clone created by React
+This is a netflix home-page clone created with React